 Takeaway:

-Q: What most reliably creates multiple offers in Rancho Mission Viejo?
+Q: Do multiple offers always increase the final sale price in Rancho Mission Viejo?

 Example: